Kelantan: Prehistoric

-Hindu-Buddhist Era
+Pre-Malaccan Era

-Early Kelantan had links to the Funan Kingdom, the Khmer Empire, Sri Vijaya, Majapahit and Siam.
-Around 1411, Raja Kumar, the ruler of Kelantan, became independent of Siam, and Kelantan became an important centre of trade by the end of the 15th century.
+Early Kelantan had links to the Funan Kingdom, the Khmer Empire, Champa and Siam.
+Around 1411, there was an Islamic ruler named Raja Kumar and Kelantan was an important centre of trade at that time.

 Kelantan Sultanate

 In 1499, Kelantan became a vassal state of the Malacca Sultanate.
-With the fall of Malacca in 1511, Kelantan was divided up and ruled by petty chieftains, paying tribute to Patani, then the supreme Malay Kingdom of the eastern peninsula.
-By the early 17th century, most of these Kelantan chiefs became subject to Patani.
-However, the queen of Patani was deposed in 1651 by the raja of Kelantan, starting a period of Kelantanese rule in Patani.
+With the fall of Malacca in 1511, Kelantan was divided up and ruled by petty chieftains, paying tribute to Patani, then a powerful Malay Kingdom of the eastern peninsula.
+By the early 17th century, most of these Kelantanese chiefs became subject to Patani.
+The legendary Cik Siti Wan Kembang was said to have reigned over Kelantan between 1610 and 1667.
+Kelantan made a political alliance with Patani during the reign of Raja Biru in 1619 for mutual trade and military interests.
+The Queen of Patani was deposed in 1651 by the Raja of Kelantan, starting a period of Kelantanese rule in Patani.

-The legendary Cik Siti Wan Kembang was said to have reigned over Kelantan sometime between the 16th and 17th centuries.
+Around 1760, Long Yunus, an aristocratic warlord of Patani origin succeeded in unifying the territory of present-day Kelantan and was enthroned by his father-in-law Ku Tanang Wangsa (Regent of Terengganu) as Yang di-Pertuan Muda or Deputy Ruler of Kelantan.
+Long Yunus was succeeded in 1795 by his son-in-law Tengku Muhammad by Sultan Mansur of Terengganu.
+The enthronement of Tengku Muhammad by Terengganu was opposed by Long Yunus' sons, triggering a war against Terengganu by Long Muhammad, the eldest son of Long Yunus.
+The pro-Terengganu faction was defeated in 1800 and Long Muhammad ruled Kelantan with the new title of Sultan as Sultan Muhammad I.

-Around 1760, Long Yunus, an aristocratic warlord of Patani origin succeeded in unifying the territory of present-day Kelantan and enthroned by his father-in-law Ku Tanang Wangsa, Regent of Terengganu as Yang di-Pertuan Muda or Deputy Ruler of Kelantan.
-Long Yunus was succeeded in 1795 by his son-in-law Tengku Muhammad Sultan Mansur of Terengganu.
-The enthronement of Tengku Muhammad by Terengganu was opposed by Long Yunus' sons, thus triggering a war against Terengganu by Long Muhammad, the eldest son of Long Yunus.
-The pro-Terengganu faction was defeated in 1800 and Long Muhammad ruled Kelantan with the new title of Sultan as Sultan Muhammad I. Nevertheless, the death of childless Long Muhammad triggered another civil war among claimants to the throne.
-His nephew and son of Long Tan (Temengggong), Long Senik Mulut Merah, triumphed over his uncles and cousins and assumed the throne in 1835 as Sultan Muhammad II.
+Later, when the Sultan died childless, it triggered another civil war among claimants to the throne.
+His nephew Long Senik Mulut Merah, triumphed over his uncles and cousins and assumed the throne in 1835 as Sultan Muhammad II.

-Sultan Muhammad II leveraged on his loose alliance with Siam to form the modern Kelantan state, centered in his new fort on the eastern bank of the Kelantan river, which became Kota Bharu in 1844.
+Sultan Muhammad II used his loose alliance with Siam to form the modern Kelantan state, centered in his new fort on the eastern bank of the Kelantan river, which became Kota Bharu in 1844.

-Unfederated Malay states
+Unfederated Malay States

 Under the terms of the Anglo-Siamese Treaty of 1909, the Thais relinquished their claims over Kelantan, Terengganu, Kedah and Perlis to the British Empire, and Kelantan thus became one of the Unfederated Malay States with a British Adviser.

 Japanese occupation

 Kelantan was where the Japanese first landed during their invasion of Malaya, on 8 December 1941.
 In 1943, Kelantan was transferred by the Japanese to Thailand and became a province of Thailand.
-Kelantan reverted to Malaya upon the end of World War 2 in August 1945.
+Kelantan reverted to Malaya upon the end of World War II in August 1945.

-Malayan Union & Federation of Malaya
+Malayan Union and the Federation of Malaya

 Kelantan became part of the Malayan Union in 1946 and then the Federation of Malaya on 1 February 1948, and together with other Malayan states attained independence on 31 August 1957.
 On 16 September 1963, Kelantan became one of the states of Malaysia.